MoshiMoshi0/TTController/README.md

   "List of profiles"
   "Profiles": ["<Profile>"],

-  "List of state change profiles" "StateChangeProfiles": ["<StateChangeProfile>"],
+  "List of computer state profiles" "ComputerStateProfiles": ["<ComputerStateProfile>"],

   "List of port configs"
   "The values in this list are optional, if PortConfig for a port is not present"